A conjecture on descents, inversions and the weak order: Partitions of elements in a Coxeter system

 As a direct consequence of Proposition~\ref{prop:basic}~(1) we obtain the following useful statement on partition-irreducible elements.

 \begin{cor} Let $w\in W$ such that $d_L(w)=1$, then $w$ is partition-irreducible.
 In particular, if $w\in W$ admit a proper bipartition, then $d_L(w)>1$. \end{cor}

 Recall that $(W,S)$ is a {\em universal Coxeter system} if its Coxeter graph is a complete graph whose edges are all indexed by $\infty$.
-The following proposition states that universal Coxeter systems satisfies Conjecture~\ref{conj:1}, which is obviously true if there is only partition-irreducible elements in $W$.
+The following proposition states that universal Coxeter systems satisfy Conjecture~\ref{conj:1}, which is obviously true if there are only partition-irreducible elements in $W$.

 \begin{prop} All elements in universal Coxeter systems are partition-irreducible. \end{prop} \begin{proof} Suppose $(W,S)$ to be a universal Coxeter system.
 Let $w\in W$.
 It is well-known that if $D_L(w)=I$ then $W_I$ is finite.
 Since the only finite standard parabolic subgroups of a universal Coxeter system are the $W_{\{s\}}$ for $s\in S$, we conclude with Corollary~\ref{cor:Bi}. \end{proof}